Communities of chartered regime: Chartered communities within the State of Autonomies

 The territorial administration in Spain in which 17 autonomous communities were created is known as the "State of the Autonomies".
 The 15 communities which are not part of the chartered regime belong to what is known as a "common regime", in which the central government is in charge of collecting taxes from all communities and then redistributing them for purposes of a so-called "fiscal-equalization".
 In practice, richer common-regime communities become net contributors, while poorer communities are net recipients of redistributed money from the central government.
 Since the two chartered communities collect all taxes themselves and only send a quota for those competences that still belong to the central government, they do not receive anything back.

 In Catalonia, one of the largest net contributors to the "common-regime" system, nationalist parties feel that the system is unbalanced, and have voiced its concerned that their "net contribution" is disproportionally larger when compared to what occurs in redistribution or contribution systems in other countries in Europe (only the Community of Madrid is a larger net contributor to the system, with almost twice the contribution deficit of Catalonia).
-Though not part of the common-regime system, for comparative purposes, when taking into account the "quota" transferred to the central government, the Basque Country and Navarre would be among the smallest contributors, despite being the among the richest communities in income per capita.
+Though not part of the common-regime system, for comparative purposes, when taking into account the "quota" transferred to the central government, the Basque Country and Navarre would be among the smallest contributors, despite being among the richest communities in income per capita.

 Catalan nationalist politicians have demanded either a change in the "common-regime" system or full fiscal autonomy for Catalonia like that enjoyed by the communities of chartered regime.
 This demand is largely supported by the Catalan population.